HS Posts

 (Grades 9-12; 1 semester; .5 credit)

 This course is for students with an interest in music and will teach beginning guitar and vocal skills.
 From classical guitar ensembles to pop music.
 Students will learn the basics then branch out into individual or small groups to learn songs of their choice.
-We will play and sing a variety of music developing an appreciation for music and music performance.
+We will play and sing a variety of music developing an appreciation for music and music performance skills.
 Units on Music theory, literacy, and performing will be covered.
 Informal performance experience will be part of the course.
 No experience necessary!

 Guitar level II - this course will run simultaneously with guitar I - continue to learn new music strumming patterns and finger picking.
 We will build on the foundations from Guitar I (or prior experience) and create our own songs.
 A variety of performances will be given.